More about This Topic

 An Illinois divorce court will also “allocate decision-making responsibilities according to the child’s best interests.”
 750 ILCS 5/602.5(a)

 The Illinois divorce court then evaluates a series of factors to determine that best interest of the child.

 Those factors that determine the best interest of the child include:

 “[T]he mental and physical health of all individuals involved” 750 ILCS 5/602.7(a)(7) and 750 ILCS 5/602.5(c)(3)

 If there is a mental health issue regarding your spouse, your children, your spouse’s boyfriend or girlfriend, your spouse’s parents or whomever, you can raise this statutory factor.
 When raising the statutory factor you can ask that the children’s exposure to the mentally ill person be limited and/or that the mentally ill parent not be allowed to make decisions for the child.

 An accusation of mental illness is serious, complicated and the answer is not obvious.
 Therefore, an Illinois court will require an investigation.
+Proving mental illness in an Illinois divorce is a delicate and textured matter.
 An Illinois divorce court will almost always allocate that investigative duty to a guardian ad litem.

 “Guardian ad litem” is a mix of English and Latin words which means “Guardian For the Lawsuit.”
 In an Illinois divorce, guardian ad litem is an attorney who is appointed to represent the children’s best interests.